 How to use this vegan cashew ricotta cheese

-- Stuff it: This ricotta would be an amazing lasagna filling, just use it as you would with regular dairy ricotta.
+- Stuff it: This ricotta would be an amazing filling for a white lasagna, just use it as you would with regular dairy ricotta.
 Also, try to stuff pasta shells with it and drizzle tomato sauce on top.
 Or add it to your crepe filling!
 Yum!

 - Spread it: Delicious simply on crackers or as a spread for sandwiches instead of mayo (goes well with sliced cucumbers and tomatoes).

 - Top or Dip it: Change things up and swap regular hummus for this ricotta to dip veggies in.
 I also love to top warm roasted vegetables with this cheese.
 Also, a generous dollop on a hearty salad will make it nice and creamy.

 Can I skip soaking the cashews?

 I recommend you do not skip this step.
 It will help get the nuts nice and plump and more blend-able.
 If you forgot to soak them and need this ricotta extra fast, then boil them for 5 minutes.